Literary-Insights/blog/src/content/blog/People Buy You_ The Real Secret to what Matters Most in Business - Blount, Jeb.txt-1.md

 ---
-title: People Buy You_ The Real Secret to what Matters Most in Business - Blount, Jeb
+title: People Buy You The Real Secret to what Matters Most in Business - Blount, Jeb
-slug: people-buy-you_-the-real-secret-to-what-matters-most-in-business-blount-jeb
+slug: people-buy-you-the-real-secret-to-what-matters-most-in-business-blount-jeb
 tags:
   - book-summary
 excerpt: ""